FREQUENTLY ASKED QUESTIONS

 Is bed rest required after the treatment or can I continue with normal everyday activities?

-Bed rest is required for 48 hours after the embryo transfer.
+Bed rest is recommended for 48 hours after the embryo transfer.

 When will I have my pregnancy test?

 You will have a pregnancy test 12 days after the embryo transfer.
-Dr Potter will provide orders so you can have this test done locally.
+Dr Potter will provide orders so you can have this test done locally in Australia.

 Do I need to take medication after the embryo transfer?